Office of the Provost

 Office for Equal Opportunity Review

-The Vice Provost for Faculty Affairs submits copies of all accommodation requests to the Office for Equal Opportunity for review to ensure that requests conform to EEO policies and regulations.
+The Vice Provost for Faculty Development and Recognition submits copies of all accommodation requests to the Office for Equal Opportunity for review to ensure that requests conform to EEO policies and regulations.

 Office for Equal Opportunity